MicrosoftDocs/memdocs/sccm/compliance/plan-design/scap/install-configure-scap.md

 ### Convert the SCAP Data Streams into Compliance Settings Compliant .cab Files

 Before you can analyze and assess the compliance of your systems, you need to convert the SCAP data streams in XML format into XML manifests that are compliant with Compliance Settings configuration items and configuration baselines.
-The Microsoft.Sces.ScapToDcm.exe tool converts the SCAP data streams into XML manifests, and then packages the XML manifests into a .cab file that you can later import into Configuration Manager.
+The Microsoft.Sces.ScapToDcm.exe tool converts the SCAP data streams into XML manifests.
+It then packages the XML manifests into a .cab file that you can later import into Configuration Manager.

 #### **To convert the SCAP data streams into Compliance Settings compliant .cab files using the Microsoft.Sces.ScapToDcm.exe tool**